 Add a New Site Content Folder

-Go to the Content perspective and select "Documents" in the dropdown at the top of the first column (the 'browser area').
+Open the Content application and select Documents in the dropdown at the top of the first column (the 'navigation area').

 In this area you may find one or more folders which all contain documents, organized in subfolders.
 A folder typically contains all the documents for one channel.
 There may also be configuration or administration folders containing content used in multiple channels, for example labels and value lists.